 We'd rather not wade through hundreds of poems about the “thunder of the jets’ or the ‘majesty of flight.’
 The world beyond that small window is vast... explore it.
-Any length (within reason), any style, and we don't mind if its been published elsewhere, our audience will be unique.
+Poems must be in English, or your native language accompanied by a translation.
+Submit as many as you'd like (within reason), in any style, and (so long as you own the rights) we don't mind if its been published elsewhere, our audience will be unique.
 As will the poems we choose.

-This focus allows us to work toward distribution through airport bookstores like WH Smith, Waterstone's, Hudson's, etc., as well as a special edition marketed to a major airline for inclusion in seat-back pockets, alongside their usual in-flight magazine.
+This focus allows us to work toward distribution through airport bookstores such as WH Smith (1,400 locations), Hudson (970 locations), etc., as well as a special edition marketed to a major airline for inclusion in seat-back pockets, alongside their monthly in-flight magazine.

 Gerry was born in Cork in 1952.
 After dropping out of university in the early 1970s he spent some years working in London and living in an Israeli Kibbutz before returning to Cork where he has remained ever since.
 A champion swimmer he has made his living primarily as a life guard and swimming pool manager.
 He began publishing his books in the mid-80s containing poems so far removed from the Irish tradition that many doubted they were poems at all.
 You'll have to decide for yourself, but keep in mind that the Irish Examiner called him "...an acclaimed purveyor of humorous, irreverent, satirical, political and erotic poetry."
 And he is a member of the Irish Arts Council Aosdána.
 To find out more, please click here and here.

 To see Gerry's books and purchase them on-line, click here.